 An interventional endoscopy doctor at California Pacific Medical Center used endoscopic mucosal resection (EMR) to remove my large flat colon polyp endoscopically without colon surgery.
 It was a 5 cm (2 inch) flat sessile villous adenoma colon polyp located in my cecum.
 All my other doctors told me I needed laparoscopic right hemicolectomy colon surgery to remove this polyp.
 That means they wanted to remove the entire right side of my colon.
 They said there was no other way.
 But I had it removed endoscopically by EMR without colon surgery.
-Now it's several years later and my health is good, the polyp is completely gone, and I still have my entire colon.
+Now it's eleven years later and the polyp is completely gone, and I still have my entire colon.
 Three colonoscopies over six years in 2012, 2015, and 2018 all showed that my polyp site was well healed and completely free of any abnormal tissue.

 I feel compelled to share this information about EMR because it was difficult to find out about EMR and to get it performed on me.
 My doctors knew about EMR and they knew I really wanted to save my colon, but they did not tell me about EMR.
 This attitude is far too common.
 Perhaps this information about EMR will help someone else with a large flat colon polyp who would like to remove it without removing part of the colon.
 EMR is a safe and effective treatment option for large flat polyps that your gastroenterologist may fail to tell you about.